 A detailed list of all the major places to visit and things to do in Tokyo, Japan

 And these are not just mere words.
-Tokyo has a staggering amount of 226 Michelin-starred restaurants, 11 official Chanel stores (even Paris only has 9!) and a sheer endless mass of other high street brands, and so many museums & art galleries you could spend a lifetime exploring them and still not finish them all.
+Tokyo has a staggering amount of 226 Michelin-starred restaurants, 11 official Chanel stores (even Paris only has 9!).
+So leave some space in your suitcase (and check out my Japan packing list).
+There is also a sheer endless mass of other high street brands, and so many museums & art galleries you could spend a lifetime exploring them and still not finish them all.

 Note: I get commissions for purchases made through links in this post.